By Hayley Watters

-Which type of booth should I have in my office?
+Which type of booth should I have in my office design?

 Right, so, we’ve outlined some of the most prominent benefits but with the commercial furniture market advancing at such a rate of knots, it isn’t a simple as just telling your design partner you want any old booth.
 There is a whole plethora of options on the market so you need to work out which one is going to best meet your unique requirements.

 Soundproof booths – To aid in acoustic enhancements, noise control and privacy for those who need it.